 But don’t dismiss a plot just because the permitted design doesn’t suit you.
 Even if DPP is already in place, you can submit a new application for a different design without revoking the existing permission – so you don’t necessarily have to stick to a plan that doesn’t suit you.

-You should never buy land without planning permission so, resist the temptation to buy a cheap plot of land on the basis that ‘it will get planning one day’.
+You should never buy land that’s being marketed without planning permission.
+So, resist the temptation to buy a cheap plot of land on the basis that ‘it will get planning one day’.